 Credit and debit memos are documents or items on financial statements that add to (in the case of a credit) or reduce (in the case of a debit) your account balance.
 They are used to correct charge mistakes or any changes in the amount you owe or the amount due to you.

-When reading bank statements, as well as invoices from vendors, you may see these two terms and want to know more about what they are and why they are important.
+When reading bank statements or invoices from vendors, you may see these two terms and want to know more about what they are and why they are important.

 What Is a Credit Memo?

-There are a few places you may see what’s called a credit memo: on an invoice from a vendor, on your bank statement, or on your credit card statement.
+You may see a credit memo on an invoice from a vendor, on your bank statement, or on your credit card statement.
 No matter where you see the credit memo, it signifies the same thing.

 A credit memo is shown when money is added to an account.
 In the case of a bank or credit card statement, you might see a credit memo if you were reimbursed for fees or earned interest on a bank account.
 With a vendor invoice, you might see a credit memo if you were overcharged on a previous invoice and are now receiving credit for that amount you overpaid.